open-policy-agent/gatekeeper/website/docs/gator.md

 ## The `gator sync verify` subcommand

 Certain templates require [replicating data](sync.md) into OPA to enable correct evaluation.
 These templates can use the annotation `metadata.gatekeeper.sh/requires-sync-data` to indicate which resources need to be synced.
-The annotation contains a json object representing a list of requirements, each of which contains a list of one or more equivalence sets.
-Each of these equivalence sets has `groups`, `versions`, and `kinds` fields; any group-version-kind combination within an equivalence set within a requirement should be considered sufficient to satisfy that requirement.
+The annotation contains a json object representing a list of requirements, each of which contains a list of one or more GVK clauses forming an equivalence set of interchangeable GVKs.
+Each of these clauses has `groups`, `versions`, and `kinds` fields; any group-version-kind combination within a clause within a requirement should be considered sufficient to satisfy that requirement.
 For example (comments added for clarity):
 ```
 [
   [ // Requirement 1
-    { // Equivalence set 1
+    { // Clause 1
       "groups": ["group1", group2"]
       "versions": ["version1", "version2", "version3"]
       "kinds": ["kind1", "kind2"]
     },
-    { // Equivalence Set 2
+    { // Clause 2
       "groups": ["group3", group4"]
       "versions": ["version3", "version4"]
       "kinds": ["kind3", "kind4"]
     }
   ],
   [ // Requirement 2
-    { // Equivalence Set 3
+    { // Clause 1
       "groups": ["group5"]
       "versions": ["version5"]
       "kinds": ["kind5"]